LARS-research/KGBench/README.md

-Exampler configurations are provided in the [folder](example).
-The following is the instruction AutoBLM, KGTuner, Relation Prediction and Node Piece.
-See the LibKGE's [README](LibKGE_README.md) for more details of how to use this toolbox.
+Exampler configurations are provided in the [example](example) folder.
+The following is the instruction for AutoBLM and KGTuner as well as the usage of auxiliary techniques Relation Prediction and Node Piece.
+See the LibKGE's [README](https://github.com/uma-pi1/kge/blob/master/README.md) for more details of how to use this toolbox.

 ![](./docs/kgbench/code.png)